Tilek12/42HN-ft_transcendence/NotesPhilipp.md

 - register page should login on success
 - check all languages.
 - fix login/logout button
+- use delete method to delete and put to change and general correct methods for things
+- fix prfile delete button
+- why is the profile rendering? for user list updates ok
+- fix the layout issues, its putting the body until the end of the screen. add a footer,

+-logincheck is double in router and every route

+- why is router rendering every 100ms? //fixed
+- auth.ts line 5/6 ? what is this added for?

+- Add auth roles to have control from commandline for pong

+- Frontend sends /api/private/me request on hashchange?

+- why 2 database plugins?
+- is it injectionsafe?

 -	```
 	There must be a matchmaking system: the tournament system should organize the matchmaking of the participants, and announce the next match